 Once the plaster paint is dry, you can dry brush a slightly darker paint over your vase to highlight the texture.
 I used some light grey paint, put it on a paper towel, and applied a small amount to my paint brush.
 Then, I lightly and quickly brushed the paint all over the vase.

-You're all done!
-Isn't this pretty?
-It reminds me of something you might find at a high end store, and it didn't cost me anything to make!
+You’re all done!
+Isn’t this pretty?
+This DIY textured vase reminds me of something you might find at a high end store, and it didn’t cost me anything to make!